Musare/Musare/README.md

 ### Mounting a non-standard directory in Docker Toolbox on Windows

-Docker Toolbox usually mounts only `C:/Users` as a shared volume with Docker Toolbox (boot2docker which uses VirtualBox).
-So say if your code is all located else were on your machine.
+Docker Toolbox usually only gives VirtualBox access to `C:/Users` of your local machine.
+So if your code is located elsewere on your machine, you'll need to tell Docker Toolbox how to find it.
 You can use variations of the following commands to give Docker Toolbox access to those files.

 1. First lets ensure the machine isn't running